jyotikumariptn123-hub/student-digital-distraction-research/README.md

 Jyoti Kumari

-Related Project:
+## Related Project

-Study Genie App – AI tool that generates study questions for students.
+- **StudyJourney App** – An AI-powered study tool that generates practice questions based on a student’s class, subject, and topic to support efficient learning.

+Repository: